blab/nextflu/README.md

 ### Filter

 Keeps viruses with full HA1 sequences, fully specified dates, cell passage and only one sequence per strain name.

+### Align

+Align sequences with [muscle](http://www.drive5.com/muscle/) and strip to just the 987 bases of HA1.
+This should take ~1.5 hours for ~15k sequences.